High Level Process

 Work Study Job postings

-Once your project is accepted, it will be advertised on the Work Study Job Postings page.
-Students interested in your project will contact you directly.
-Be prepared to receive phone calls and schedule interviews as of the posting date.
+Once your application/allocation is approved, you can proceed to post the job in MyFuture (the recommended website for students related jobs) see the Job Postings page for more details.
+Students interested in applying will contact you directly.
+Be prepared to receive phone calls or emails and schedule interviews as of the posting date.

 Interviewing and choosing a candidate